Surrogacy in Ireland

 It has long been recommended that a child born through surrogacy should be presumed to be the child of the commissioning couple, rather than the surrogate mother.
 This was set out in the Report of the Commission on Assisted Human Reproduction (2005) (pdf).
 The Commission also recommended that a regulatory body be set up for assisted human reproduction, including surrogacy.

-In 2020, the Minister for Children and Youth Affairs requested a review of children’s rights and best interests, in the context of parentage in cases of donor-assisted human reproduction, including surrogacy.
 In April 2021, the Review of Children’s Rights and Best Interests in the Context of Donor Assisted Human Reproduction and Surrogacy in Irish Law was published.
-The review makes many recommendations, including that comprehensive legislation regulating surrogacy be enacted in Ireland at the earliest opportunity.
+The review made many recommendations, including that comprehensive legislation regulating surrogacy be enacted in Ireland at the earliest opportunity.

 Getting legal advice